TheOdinProject/curriculum/ruby/computer_science/project_linked_lists.md

 In some programming languages the size of an array is a concern and one of the ways to overcome that problem and allow dynamically allocated data is using linked lists.

-Luckily in **Ruby** arrays aren't limited to a certain size, so you don't have to think about overcoming that limitation.
+Luckily in **Ruby** and **Javascript** arrays aren't limited to a certain size, so you don't have to think about overcoming that limitation.

-So if array size is not a limitation in Ruby, are linked lists really necessary?
+So if array size is not a limitation, are linked lists really necessary?
 The short answer to that is _no_; however, it's the simplest of the dynamic data structures and it will give you a solid foundation, so you can understand more complex data structures like graphs and binary trees with more ease.